Octadira/banjin-cli/README.md

 ## Commands ❓

 Banjin supports slash commands (e.g., `/help`) for direct instructions.
-You can also use a dot prefix (e.g., `.help`) to prevent the command from being sent to the LLM.
+You can also use a dot prefix (e.g., `.help`) to prevent the command from being sent to the LLMs.

 <details>
 <summary>Click to view all commands</summary>